What Is a Supply Chain Digital Twin?

 Supply Chain Analytics

-Now that you have the replica of your supply chain, you can play with the parameters and use data to perform.
+Now that you have a replica of your supply chain, you can experiment with the parameters and use the data to run simulations.

 Descriptive Analytics: monitor your processes with dashboards and visuals